k0h3ii/cloth_simulation/README.md

 The scene can be rotated, zoomed, and panned thanks to OrbitControls which is part of Three.js.

+There are numerous features, so I will focus on the key ones.
+The rest are for the user to explore.

 To crush the cloth tube, simply adjust the crushTube slider at the top.
 This adjusts the height of the top boundary of the cloth tube.

 ![image](/pictures/image2.png)